TheCandidStartup/TheCandidStartup.github.io/_drafts/modern-react-virtual-scroll-grid-8.md

   }
 ```

-Next, we choose between two separate implementations depending on whether we're scrolling less than the viewport height or more.
-For small scale scrolling we convert the offset to grid space using the current page's `renderOffset` and then see whether we've crossed the boundary to a new page.
-If so, we convert back to container space using the new page's `renderOffset`, and make sure we return the updated offset to our caller so they can change the scroll bar position to match.
-The code is careful to ensure that only small scale scrolling to a new page returns a changed `scrollOffset`.

-The other side of the branch implements the metaphorical page rolodex.
-It divides the valid range of the scroll bar into pages in container space and then sees which page the current `scrollOffset` selects.

 I spent a long time staring at this code, trying to work out whether it made sense.
 I even traced the code all the way back to the [commit](https://github.com/mleibman/SlickGrid/commit/33781134ba140827957aa5975279f2570cd74a69) which added paged scrolling to SlickGrid.
-The only additional color provide by the commit comment is "MASSIVE PITA!!!!!!!!".
+The only additional color provided by the commit comment is "MASSIVE PITA!!!!!!!!".

 In the end I realized that it's using a scale factor that maps the largest valid `scrollTop` in container space to the equivalent offset in grid space.
 The point is to ensure that if you drag the scroll bar all the way to the end of its range, you end up choosing the last page and rendering the last items in the grid.
 If you're not careful, with very large grids, you might otherwise end up selecting a page a few before the end.